Suppression and Repression – Defense Mechanisms

 Consider a scenario where a wife is annoyed by her husband’s behaviour while some guests are around.
 In such a situation, she may choose to control her reaction and postpone addressing the issue until they have left.

-While interacting with the guests, she may tell herself to focus on them and forget about her husband’s behavior for the time being.
+While interacting with the guests, she may tell herself to focus on them and forget about her husband’s behaviour for the time being.
 By doing this, she manages her feelings of anger and controls her actions in the present.
 This approach can be helpful because it buys her time to take action without causing a scene in front of the guests.

 What is the Defense Mechanism of Repression?